gvwilson/sensibleadventures/arecibo/arecibo.md

 "When al-Tusi persuaded the great khan to build this
 I thought I would finally be able to get past the bare beginning, but..."
-He gestures,
-not needing to say,
-but now it is half-ruined and its instruments broken.
+He gestures at the ruined walls.

-The *beg* chuckles and points at Batu.
+The *beg* points at Batu.
 "You.
 How many men in your *arban*?"